-Medical Protection deals with a small number of significantly high value claims each year, ranging from several hundreds of thousands of pounds to multimillion pound claims.
-These very high value claims are rare but can have a disproportionate effect on the overall estimating and reserving of funds, both now and for the future.
+Medical Protection deals with a small number of significantly high value claims each year, ranging from several hundreds of thousands of pounds to a few million.
+These very high value claims are rare but can have a disproportionate effect on the overall estimating and reserving of funds, both for now and for the future.